razetime/efficient-array-programming/NgnK.md

 # ngn/k

 ## General Tips
+- Dictionaries are not hashed, and they have order.
+If you want a proper hashmap you need to create a hash function yourself.
+- ngn/k symbols are stored as 4 byte character arrays.
+Keeping your symbols below 4 bytes will avoid overhead cause ngn/k otherwise will have to do a table lookup instead.
+- `` `pri `` is a fast primitive for calculating primes.
+- Amend `@[;;;]` provides direct indexing and modification, and hence can often be more potent than equivalent techniques that operate on whole arrays.
+- `\t` can be used to time a K expression.

 ## Solved Examples
 Since ngn/k is based on the k6 dialect, many of these examples will work in oK as well.